 Who We Are

-Ring of Keys is an arts advocacy organization that promotes the hiring of musical theatre professionals - onstage and off - who self-identify as queer women, transgender, and gender non-conforming artists.
+Ring of Keys is an artist service organization that fosters community and visibility for musical theatre artists - onstage and off - who self-identify as queer women, transgender, and gender non-conforming artists.

-The only network of its kind, our membership is made up of actors, directors, dancers, singers, stage managers, lighting designers, dramaturgs, artistic directors, producers, casting directors, librettists, lyricists, composers, props designers, scenic designers, sound designers, choreographers, costume designers, and production managers who self-identify as lesbian, bisexual, trans, queer, femme, masc, non-binary, and the diversity of genders that queerness contains.
-We represent 350+ members in 40 U.S. cities, Toronto, and London.
+The only organization of its kind, our community is made up of actors, directors, dancers, singers, stage managers, lighting designers, dramaturgs, artistic directors, producers, casting directors, librettists, lyricists, composers, props designers, scenic designers, sound designers, choreographers, costume designers, and production managers who self-identify as lesbian, bisexual, trans, queer, femme, masc, non-binary, and the diversity of genders that queerness contains.
+We represent 500+ individuals in 40 U.S. cities, Toronto, and London.
 We strive to kick (ball-change) the closet door open to create a vibrant, diverse musical theatre landscape for the future.

 What We Do

-Ring of Keys promotes the hiring of self-identifying queer women, transgender, and gender non-conforming artists in the musical theatre industry - primarily our Members and beyond.
-We elevate the work of our “Keys” (Members) through showcases, our social media platforms, and our monthly newsletter.
-We provide a visible, supportive community through our initiatives, with a focus on networking events, job-sharing, and monthly meet-ups.
+By providing community outreach to advocate for and amplify these artists and widening the public’s engagement with and education about queer stories, Ring of Keys queers the stage to create a more inclusive musical theatre landscape for all.
+We elevate the work of our “Keys” through showcases, our social media platforms, and our monthly newsletter.
+We provide a visible, supportive community through our initiatives, with a focus on concerts, workshop programming, networking events, job-sharing, and monthly meet-ups.
 Believing that our diversity is an asset that we bring to the industry, we collaborate with arts organizations and community partners to mobilize and advance the musical theatre landscape and queer the stage.

 Statement of Inclusion

 What queerness means to Ring of Keys:

 We support the exploration of the ever-expanding definitions of queerness.
 Queerness speaks to both gender identity and sexuality without conflating these two identities and can only be determined by an act of self-identification.